e-aub/mini-framework/framework/docsv2.md

 1. **Component Organization**
    * Keep components focused on a single responsibility
    * Place related state in the most appropriate component
+   * Create reusable components for UI elements that appear in multiple places
 2. **Performance Optimization**
    * Use `Watch` with specific dependencies to minimize unnecessary re-renders
    * Avoid deep nesting of components when possible
+   * Use the creation-components for better readability and consistency
+   * Implement memoization for expensive operations
 3. **State Management**
    * Keep state as local as possible
    * Use props to pass data down to child components
    * Consider state lifting for shared state between siblings
+   * Use composition to avoid prop drilling through many component layers
 4. **References**
    * Use references only when direct DOM manipulation is necessary
    * Give meaningful, unique IDs to references
+   * Clean up event listeners and subscriptions when components unmount
 5. **Virtual DOM Usage**
    * Understand that MostJS uses a virtual DOM to optimize real DOM updates
    * Each state change triggers a re-render of the component and its children
+   * Group related state updates together to avoid multiple re-renders
+6. **Code Organization**
+   * Split your application into logical modules
+   * Keep related files together
+   * Use consistent naming conventions for components, files, and functions
+7. **Error Handling**
+   * Implement error boundaries for graceful failure handling
+   * Provide meaningful error messages and fallback UI
+   * Use try/catch blocks for operations that might fail

 ## Under the Hood